xwmx/nb/README.md

   Create a new note.

-  If no arguments are passed, a new blank note file is opened with `$EDITOR`, unless the `-c | --content` option is specified.
+  If no arguments are passed, a new blank note file is opened with `$EDITOR`, currently set to 'code'.
 If a non-option argument is passed, `notes` will treat it as a <filename≥ if a file extension is found.
   If no file extension is found, `notes` will treat the string as
   <content> and will create a new note without opening the editor.
+  `notes add` can also create a new note with piped content.

   `notes` creates Markdown files by default.
 To create a note with a different file type, use the extension in the filename or use the `--type` option.
-To change the default file type, use `notes settings` to set the `$NOTES_DEFAULT_EXTENSION` variable in your ~/.notesrc configuration file, which you can edit with `notes settings`.
+To change the default file type, use `notes settings`.

+  When the `--encrypt` option is specified, `notes` will encrypt the note with AES-256.

 Examples:
   notes add